omeka/omeka-s-enduser/docs/sites/site_pages.md

 ### List of pages

 This block displays a linked list of pages.
 You may select from pages that are within the site.
-Other navigation links, such as Custom URLs and Browse pages, are not available.
+Other navigation items, such as Custom URLs and Browse pages, are not available.

 Click the "Add pages" button in the block to reveal a drawer that contains all of the pages in the site.
 Click on the individual page to add it to the list.